hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [16:38:51](#cwpdepH047_pv2sxeKcp-B5K4vhTQHg35knOsfTuFho) <TimeSeriesLord (TimeSeriesLord)>:
 > <@lnxw37d4:matrix.org> For the record, I'm using a USA based ISP and https://search.lang.red/ is easily reachable.
 Maybe instead of getting angry when someone tells you that your ISP is the problem, you should consider what they tell you.

-For the ultimate record, perhaps you should not project so much. Ì†æÌ¥î Yet your white knigting is most amusing. Ì†æÌ¥£ In group dynamics,  always toadies come forth to seize every chance to show off to the group superiors how they have the greatest fidelity to the group.
+For the ultimate record, perhaps you should not project so much. ü§î Yet your white knigting is most amusing. ü§£ In group dynamics,  always toadies come forth to seize every chance to show off to the group superiors how they have the greatest fidelity to the group.
 They wish to be seen as pious.
 Such behavior amuses.

 Besides, I am not angry.
 I don't give two shits about some guy's toy pseudo-search engine.
 Merely I pointed out that it does not work in at least one case and for a specific reason.